KWDB/docs/en/sql-reference/other-sql-statements/transactions-sql.md

 ### Configure Isolation Levels

-KWDB supports configuring cluster-level, session-level, and transaction-level isolation levels, where the transaction-level isolation levels are of the highest priority, and the cluser-level isolation levels are of the lowest priority.
+KWDB supports configuring cluster-level, session-level, and transaction-level isolation levels, where the transaction-level isolation levels are of the highest priority, and the cluster-level isolation levels are of the lowest priority.

 #### Configure Cluster-level Isolation Levels

-The cluster-level isolation level settings take effect only for subsequently innitiated connections.
+The cluster-level isolation level settings take effect only for subsequently initiated connections.
 For details, see [Cluster Settings](../../db-operation/cluster-settings-config.md).
 You can use the `SHOW CLUSTER SETTING sql.txn.cluster_transaction_isolation` statement to view cluster-level isolation level settings.

 ```sql
 SET CLUSTER SETTING sql.txn.cluster_transaction_isolation = <level>;